-2011 was the year that updated OECD Guidelines for MNEs were produced.
-OECD Watch was the only NGO representative on the Advisory Group working on the Guidelines.
-As host for OECD Watch, SOMO played the role of negotiator and had a direct influence on the process of revising the Guidelines.
+2011 was the year that revised OECD Guidelines for MNEs were produced.
+OECD Watch was the only NGO representative on the Advisory Group working on the guidelines.
+As host for OECD Watch, SOMO played the role of negotiator and had a direct influence on the process of revising the guidelines.
 OECD Watch is an international network of CSOs from across the world that promotes corporate accountability and responsibility.
 OECD Watch is committed to testing the guidelines as part of the wider NGO campaign towards binding regulation of multinationals (read more in the following section: 'International Guidelines and Standards').

-The OECD Investment Committee has acknowledged OECD Watch's contributions to the committee's work, and has named it 'a partner in implementing the OECD Guidelines'.
-In addition, the Investment Committee has asked for OECD Watch's advice on interpreting the guidelines and since the update of the Guidelines OECD Watch is eligible to request clarifications from the Investment Committee about the functioning of National Contact Points.
+The OECD Investment Committee has acknowledged OECD Watch's contributions to the committee's work, and has named OECD Watch 'a partner in implementing the OECD Guidelines'.
+In addition, the Investment Committee has asked for OECD Watch's advice on interpreting the guidelines and on requests for clarification from national contact points.

 A special capacity building project that is part of OECD Watch's work is the OECD Watch Learning Project.
 Within this project, OECD Watch aims to build the knowledge and capacity of CSOs on the use of tools to promote responsible business conduct and specifically the complaint mechanism of the OECD Guidelines.
 Additionally, the CSOs that intend to file an OECD Guidelines complaint are assisted and supported in their efforts.

-In 2011 learning session with the network's Coordination Committee and pilot activities to establish OECD Watch regional focal points in Argentina and India were organised.
+In 2011, this project established OECD Watch regional focal points in Argentina and India.
 By increasing communication with members through regional focal points, NGOs from the global South became more knowledgeable about the OECD Guidelines as a grievance mechanism and now have a better understanding about how to access these mechanisms.
-In the long term, it is expected that increased participation in the network will strengthen their capacity to interact with other actors, as well as improving their understanding and use of the OECD Guidelines complaint mechanism to ad-dress corporate misconduct by MNEs.
+In the long term, it is expected that increased participation in the network will strengthen their capacity to interact with other actors, as well as improving their understanding and use of the OECD Guidelines complaint mechanism to address corporate misconduct by MNEs.